Hi. I’m Ryan.

 If you’re here to take a gander at my resume, stop reading now and click here.

 But a resume really isn’t who any of us really are, right?
 They’re a way of cramming as much about what we know and have accomplished professionally into a single, neatly-organized page that will be viewed for about six seconds by a hiring manager to scan for keywords, employment history, and education, before being sorted (hopefully) into a maybe pile and not a shredder.

-Unless it is formal class or university, my resume doesn’t say anything about my insatiable appetite for learning and that at any given time I may be reading between four and five books about design, product management, sociology, or entrepreneurship (check out my current reading list).
+Unless it is formal class or university, my resume doesn’t say anything about my insatiable appetite for learning and that at any given time I may be reading several books about design, product management, sociology, or entrepreneurship.
 It doesn’t tell you that I go to every discussion panel I can get to or that I continuously attend bootcamp and short-form classes in-person or online.

 You won’t find out from my resume that I’ve played several different musical instruments since I was young, including trombone, saxophone, and guitar.
 The most fun and challenging instrument I’ve ever played is the banjo, but I’m finding as I try to learn piano that banjo may be sliding in the second most challenging slot.